CollectionBuilder/collectionbuilder.github.io/_posts/2024-04-02-cb-classroom-zack-lischer-katz.md

 ### 5. What advice do you have for other instructors wanting to integrate CB into their curriculum?

 Instructors should get their feet wet and try building their own collections well in advance of introducing it to their students.
 They should work through the tutorials and get comfortable troubleshooting a range of problems that come up.
-Then, go and develop your own project with digital objects that are meaningful to you, from your own collections or from sources found on the [Digital Public Library of America](https://dp.la){:target="_blank" rel="noopener"} or other collections.
+Then, go and develop your own project with digital objects that are meaningful to you, from your own collections or from sources found on the [Digital Public Library of America](https://dp.la) or other collections.

 It's also a good idea to familiarize yourself with the various settings on GitHub before setting up groups for your students.
 Working on your own project alongside the students is something that I would like to try the next time I teach the course, since this will help me better understand where students are in the process and offer them examples of how to design and build their projects along the way.

 Working with the CB team has been a real pleasure, so instructors using CB for the first time shouldn't be scared to reach out to them with any questions or concerns that come as they integrate CB into their curriculum.
-Plus, there is a [growing community working with CB](https://collectionbuilder.github.io/community/spaces/){:target="_blank" rel="noopener"}, so you should follow the discussions, look at other projects, and post your own challenges and successes on the [CB GitHub discussion board](https://github.com/orgs/CollectionBuilder/discussions){:target="_blank" rel="noopener"}.
+Plus, there is a [growing community working with CB](https://collectionbuilder.github.io/community/spaces/), so you should follow the discussions, look at other projects, and post your own challenges and successes on the [CB GitHub discussion board](https://github.com/orgs/CollectionBuilder/discussions).

 <p class="box-warning">Want to share how you incorporated CB in the Classroom?
 We welcome you to contribute!
-Please reach out to <a href="mailto:collectionbuilder.team@gmail.com" target="_blank">collectionbuilder.team@gmail.com</a> to participate in a Q&A.</p>
+Please reach out to <a href="mailto:collectionbuilder.team@gmail.com" >collectionbuilder.team@gmail.com</a> to participate in a Q&A.</p>